mintgroen/object_detector/README.md

 -   **Sensor**: A `sensor` is created for each camera (e.g., `sensor.camera1_detections`).
     -   The state of the sensor is a comma-separated string of the names of the detected objects (e.g., "person, car").
     -   The full detection details, including confidence scores, are available as a JSON string in the sensor's attributes.

-The `json_attributes` of the sensors contain the full detection payload, including the list of detected objects and their confidence levels.